raspberrypilearning/encoded-art/en/quiz1/question_3.md

 legend: Question 3 of 3
 ---

-Daniel has created a function to draw a shape.
-This is the function that he has created:
+You have created a function to draw a shape.
+This is the function that you have created:

 --- code ---
 ---